Truth In Caller Act – FCC Violations Carry a $10,000 Per Number Fine.

-Transmit or display its telephone number or the telephone number on whose behalf the call is being made, and, if possible, its name or the name of the company for which it is selling products or services.
-Display a telephone number you can call during regular business hours to ask to no longer be called.
+Transmits or displays it’s telephone number on whose behalf the call is being made, and, if possible, it’s name or the name of the company for which it is selling products or services.
+Display a telephone number you can call during regular business hours so they can request to no longer be called.
 This rule applies even to companies that already have an established business relationship with you.

 Do I need to use a Caller ID for Ringless Voicemail Drops?

-Yes, Stratics Networks requires customers to Transmit caller IDs for Ringless Voicemail Drops.
-In a majority of cases the recipient of the message will never see the displayed caller ID message however the FCC rules do clearly require I caller ID to be transmitted weather it is received by the end user or not.
+Yes, Stratics Networks requires customers to transmit caller IDs for Ringless Voicemail Drops.
+For majority of the cases, the recipient of the message will never see the displayed caller ID message, however, the FCC rules do clearly require a caller ID to be transmitted whether it is received by the end user or not.

-Do I need to transmit a caller identification for non marketing non telemarketing Communications like political or informational calls or Communications?
+Do I need to transmit a caller identification for non-marketing and non-telemarketing communications like political or informational calls?

 We here at Stratics Networks are not lawyers and we cannot and will not give legal advice.

-In the rules laid out by the FCC it would appear the transmission and displaying a caller identification is mandatory for telemarketing Communications. non telemarketing Communications could be interpreted as falling outside of this rule contained within the truth of the caller ID Act.
+In the rules laid out by the FCC, it would appear that the transmission and displaying of a caller identification is mandatory for telemarketing communications.
+Non-telemarketing communications could be interpreted as falling outside of this rule contained within the truth of the Caller ID Act.

-Disclaimer: We here at Stratics Networks are not lawyers and we cannot and will not give legal advice nor should any advice be relied upon.
-The information we share here is to give you a great starting point in your own research and can only be used for informational purposes.
+Disclaimer: We here at Stratics Networks are not lawyers and we cannot and will not give legal advice, nor should any advice be relied upon.
+The information we share here is to give you a great starting point in your own research and should only be used for informational purposes.